 Herbs are often called the useful plants, and with good reason.
-They are valuable for culinary, cosmetic, medicinal, and ornamental products offering a world of possibilities for commercial growers.
-They can be sold as live plants all season long, sold fresh cut for culinary use, made into herbal bouquets, or dried and used in herbal crafts.
+They are valuable for culinary, cosmetic, medicinal, and ornamental products, offering a world of mercantile possibilities.
+They can be sold as live plants all season long, sold freshly cut for culinary use, made into herbal bouquets, or dried and used in herbal crafts.

-- Grow large plantings of the basic culinary herbs such as basil, dill and parsley, because restaurant chefs usually purchase them by the pound.
-Succession plant so you have a constant supply of fresh product.
+- Grow large plantings of the basic culinary herbs such as basil, dill, and parsley, because restaurant chefs usually purchase them by the pound.
+Succession-plant so you have a constant supply of fresh product.
 Pay particular attention to storage requirements of the culinary herbs because some are damaged by cold temperatures.

-- Some chefs like to buy the less common culinary herbs in pots that they can keep in the kitchen until they are needed in a recipe.
+- Some chefs like to purchase the less common culinary herbs in pots that they can keep in the kitchen until they are needed in a recipe.
 If you're selling cut herbs to chefs, offer to grow herbs such as lemon basil and French tarragon in 4-inch pots.
 The chefs will get the freshest herbs possible and maybe even some regrowth if they can give the potted herbs sunshine and water between cuttings.